UP-RERA Issues Notices To 22 Builders Over Defying Court Orders

-The government on June 25, 2019 said a common online platform for that joins all state and union territory real estate regulatory authorities (RERA) must be set up to provide homebuyers a more effective platform to voice their concerns.
+Efforts are also being made to make the RERA more efficient.
+The Union government on June 25, 2019, said a common online platform that joins all state and union territory real estate regulatory authorities (RERA) must be set up to provide homebuyers a more effective channel to voice their concerns.
 This platform would also be instrumental in promoting better interaction among homebuyers, developers and authorities, according to the government.

 Better co-ordination would prevail as state authorities would have access to the orders made by their peers which could act as a guiding principle for all of this.
 This would also help state authorities passing contrary orders.
 This platform would also encourage buyers and developers to have open discussions and exchange information.
 The integrated website will also provide homebuyers with all the current updates regarding the housing sector.